 Easy – I made may course to be the quickest option to meet the bare minimum requirements whereas the Concealed Carry Online CCW course goes in depth into topics and offers a bunch of extra resources.
-So, if someone already knows what they are doing and just wants a fast option, sure, I’d love to have you as a customer at RocketCCW, however, I recommend Concealed Carry because most folks want to get a lot more information and resources and I’m more than happy to send you to them.
+So, if someone already knows what they are doing and just wants a fast option, I recommend Concealed Carry because most folks want to get a lot more information and resources and I’m more than happy to send you to them.

 I’d rather you get the training you need over me making a few bucks (also, they appreciate our support so they give GunUniversity a referral fee, which costs you nothing, but gives us more ammo to give you good gun reviews)